Michal-Atlas/DawnStorm/System/index.md

 > If nothing is listed assume *Medium*

-When you Rank Up in a non-Base skill you may spend the amount of `Rank Ups` it took and spend a third of them (at least one, rounded down) them in any Skill that is a descendant of the Ranked Up skill, however it may not exceed the level of it's parent by more than 1.
+When you `Rank Up` in a non-Base skill you may spend the amount of `Skill Points` it took and spend half of them (at least one, rounded down) them in any Skill that is a descendant of the Ranked Up skill, however it may not exceed the level of it's parent by more than 1.
 To find your `Die Bonus` to a certain action, find a skill that most closely resembles that action, and then add to it its Base Skill.

 Bonuses and Hindrances to a skill will be specified in the format `-3 Soul`, which would mean that anytime you want to use the `Soul` skill for a check, consider it to be 3 lower than it actually is.
 If this would drop your level so that you couldnt've taken a skill, you lose access to that skill.